Peripheral Artery Disease (PAD) - Overview

 The most common peripheral artery disease symptom is intermittent claudication, experienced by about one-third to one-half of all people with PAD .2 Intermittent claudication is muscle pain, weakness, or heaviness that begins with physical activity such as walking, and stops within minutes after resting.
 Over time, untreated PAD could result in constant claudication pain and critical limb ischemia, a condition that can lead to leg amputation.
 This is why it’s important to see a vascular doctor if you suspect your calf, leg, thigh, or buttock pain while walking may be due to PAD.

 A variety of other leg symptoms affect people with PAD.
 However, many PAD patients have no symptoms at all.2 In addition to claudication, symptoms of peripheral artery disease include loss of leg hair, skin discoloration, shiny skin on the legs, slowed toenail growth, cold or numb toes, and non-healing wounds on the feet or legs.
-If you notice any of these symptoms, we encourage you to seek a consultation and testing with one of our board-certified vascular doctors.
+If you notice any of these symptoms, we encourage you to seek a consultation and testing with one of our skilled vascular doctors.

 Most Common Early Warning Signs of Peripheral Artery Disease